coq/coq/doc/sphinx/language/extensions/arguments-command.rst

   After that command the expression :g:`(f \o g)` is left untouched by :tacn:`simpl` while :g:`((f \o g) t)` is reduced to :g:`(f (g t))`.
-  The same mechanism can be used to make a constant volatile, i.e. always unfolded.
+  The same mechanism can be used to make a :term:`constant` volatile, i.e. always unfolded.

   .. example::